isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 - Confinement nannies
 - Helpers
-- Work Permit and S Pass holders from the Construction, Marine and Process (CMP) sectors
+- Work Permit and S Pass holders from the Construction, Marine shipyard and Process (CMP) sectors

 Employers do not need to arrange for the serology test appointment as this would be scheduled automatically by the relevant Government agency.
 There is no need for the employee to pay for the serology test upon arrival as the cost of the test would have been included when payment was made by their employer during entry application.
 Employers can check the details of the Serology test for their employee through:
 - [Safe@Work Portal](https://mom.gov.sg/eservices/services/safe-work) for Work Permit and S Pass holders from the CMP sectors